 - Fragmented Systems: Many organizations have point solutions that take care of CRM, resource planning, hiring and the like; while operating in silos.
 Owing to this segregated structure, the HCM can never give a holistic view of their human capital.
 This, in turn, prevents the system from ever functioning at its maximum potential.
 And even if the systems get aligned, the data exchange between ends up not being seamless enough.

-- Lack of Localization: Many a time, HCM systems are not personalized to the region, basis factors such as regulatory requirements, language and employee experience.
-This can spell ‘disaster’, especially when large, complex multi-country HR programmes are being run.
+- Lack of Localization: Many a time, HCM systems are not personalized to the region, basis factors such as regulatory requirements, language, and employee experience.
+This can spell ‘disaster’, especially when large, complex multi-country HR programs are being run.

 - Poor Change Management: HCM systems are known to have the lowest ROI, as compared to all other enterprise application software.
 When an HCM replaces an old system, the change affects all employees; and not just a particular department.
 This is further exaggerated when employees are not properly trained on the application.
 This makes the success of HCM projects very dependent on effective change management initiatives.